OGRECave/ogre-next/Docs/src/manual/compositor.md

 wants to be in control of the camera, while the Compositor is associated with it.
 The Camera must be created by the user before the workspace is instantiated and remain valid until the workspace is destroyed.

+-   cull\_camera \<camera\_name\>;

+In VR we want to reuse the same cull list for both eyes.
+Additionally we'd like to calculate shadows for both eyes once, rather than once per eye.
+This setting allows setting a cull camera different from the rendering camera that should be placed in such a way that the cull camera's frustum encompases both left and right eye.
+When this string is empty, the regular camera is used.
+Default: Empty string.

 -   lod\_camera \<camera\_name\>;